 This course offers students the opportunity to study for three GCSEs in the time normally allocated to two.
 It is a fast paced, intensive course, of higher demand for students.
-However, by starting in Year 9 we hope to make this option available to more students.
+However, by starting the foundations of GCSE in Year 9 we hope to make this option available to more students.